kevindoorhomes/doorway/listing-agent/process-guide/new-opportunity.md

   * Door needs at least 24 hours for the pictures to be processed.
   * Communicate that listings will go live by the end of day on preferred listing date.
 * Confirm [CSS ](/misc/acronyms.md)showing instructions and ask about any special circumstances.

+Agents are to log notes from the client meeting in ProsperWorks after the appointment.